christensenjairus/ClusterCreator/README.md

-# ClusterCreator - OpenTofu & Ansible K8S on Proxmox
+# ClusterCreator - Terraform & Ansible K8S Bootstrapping on Proxmox
 ![alpha, beta, and gamma Example Clusters](https://github.com/christensenjairus/ClusterCreator/assets/58751387/7193a4ad-b3d9-4b90-98f3-e60fde571412)

 ## Automate the creation of fully functional K8S clusters of any size on Proxmox

-This project will assist you in automating the creation of k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN.
+This project will assist you in automating bootstrapping k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN, as well as maintaining that cluster.

+Having a virtualized k8s cluster allows you to not only simulate a cloud environment, but scale and customize your cluster to your needs, adding/removing nodes and disks, managing disk backups and snapshots, customizing node class types, and controlling state.

-OpenTofu & Ansible automate to create external etcd K8S clusters.
-OpenTofu creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, monitoring, storage, and observability.
+Terraform/OpenTofu & Ansible automate to create even more complex setups, like using an external etcd cluster or using a large number of worker nodes with differing cpu/mem/disk/networking/labels.
+OpenTofu creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, metrics, and storage.

 ##### The `create_template.sh` script will create a cloud-init ready virtual machine template for Tofu to use.
-The template VM includes
-* Install apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, ceph, etc.
+* Installs apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, ceph, etc.
-* Installed from source packages cilium cli, hubble cli, cni plugins, etcdctl, vtctldclient, and vtexplain
+* Installs packages from source like the cilium cli, hubble cli, cni plugins, etcdctl, vtctldclient, and vtexplain
 * Updates to operating system
-* Various necessary system configurations for k8s, like kernel modules and sysctl settings
+* Adds various necessary system configurations for k8s, like kernel modules and sysctl settings
-* Multipath configuration (needed for Longhorn)
+* Adds multipath configuration, which is important for storage systems like Longhorn.
 * Supports both Ubuntu and Debian images

-##### The Tofu cluster configuration allows for
+##### The Tofu cluster configuration allows
 * Optional external etcd cluster
 * Proxmox pool configuration
-* Custom Network & VLAN Unifi configuration (optional)
+* Custom network & vlan Unifi configuration (optional)
-* Custom worker classes (general, database, and storage are included - but you can add your own)
+* Custom worker classes (general, database, and storage are included, but you can add more)
 * Custom quantities of control-plane, etcd, and custom worker nodes
 * Custom hardware requirements for each node class
 * Custom disk configurations